395t/coding-assignment-week-8-vit-2/README.md

 ## Conclusion

 As promised in the paper, we were able to train the same Perceiver architecture for multiple image resolutions without any modification.
 Overfitting was a big issue, which made data augmentation and dropout necessary.
 We were unfortunately unable to match the promised performance of Perceiver, falling shy of 70% test set accuracy for CIFAR-10, for example.
+We believe that with more extensive hyperparameter tuning and a larger model (as the ones used in the paper), the performance of the model should be competitive with other existing methods.

 # Perceiver IO